 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Monterey and Carmel are two cute, waterfront towns south of San Francisco.
-Both offer shopping, attractions and several other things to do.
+Both offer shopping, attractions, and a variety of other activities.

-Both are about an hour and a half to two-hour drive from San Francisco.
+Both are about a 1.5- to 2-hour drive from San Francisco.

 The first 20 minutes of the trip take you through San Francisco and down Hwy 101.
 This part of the trip isn't very exciting, but your guide offers some interesting facts about the area.